 In some analysis types, it is possible to continue an existing simulation run.
 This feature is called ‘Continue the run‘ and it is useful when,

-This feature is active for steady-state simulations.
+This feature is active for most CFD solvers, covering steady-state and transient analyses.
 Below is the list of all the analysis types which support the Continue the run feature:

 - Convective Heat Transfer